huntzhan/morden-python-project-template/README.md

 2. Run if you want to make a release.
 Make sure all the changes have been committed.

-3. The following command will change the `version` in `setup.cfg`, commit automatically, push to remote as well as creating a new tag in remote.
+3. The following command will change the `version` in `setup.cfg`, commit automatically, push to remote as well as creating a new tag in remote for you.

 4. Command: